olivier5741/billy/README.md

 # Billy

-Micro billing for plumbers through google sheets add-on.
+Micro billing for tradies through google sheets add-on.
 Support billing, inventory and time sheets (inventory and timesheet are through additional files not provided here).
 The app is in french.

 # Install and use